RitikPadhy/Adult-Acquired-Flatfoot-Deformity/README.md

 ## Initial Analysis
 The folder named initial contains the initial analysis performed during the early exploration phase of the project.
 It includes preliminary data checks, baseline summaries, and first-round insights before the main analysis.

+## Second Analysis
+Second analysis takes the idea of removing the outliers which were obtained in the Bland–Altman plot

+## Third Analysis
+Third analysis takes the idea of working with the infra and intra measurements measured among the two professors at two different times.